 - Body’s metabolism

-THC detection time Varies with Dose
+THC Detection Time Varies with Dose

 Marijuana drug tests detect the concentration of THC in the tests.
 So, a person who is a chronic smoker and smokes several times a week has a high concentration of THC in the blood than those who smoke occasionally.
 Therefore, it is recommended that chronic smokers use Toxin Rid to cleanse their system and lower the concentration of THC in their body before taking the drug test.

 Immunoassay or home-based testing devices are used for the qualitative measurement of THC in the blood in the form of a positive or negative test.
 In the case of a positive test, a lab-based confirmation test is conducted for more detailed results.